5 Best Biodegradable Golf Balls that Dissolve in Water

 I love using them when playing with friends, family, or business associates because they’re very much ‘on message’ for TheRoundup and always a talking point.

-Even if you don't lose the ball during your round, I would advise tossing it into the lake/ocean before hitting the 19th for a well-earned beer (especially if the course was damp).
+Even if you don't lose the ball during your round, I advise tossing it into the lake/ocean before hitting the 19th for a well-earned beer (especially if the course was damp).
 These balls are not designed to play multiple rounds over multiple weeks.

-Hitting balls off a boat or the beach into a lake or ocean is great fun, and with the Ecobioball you can now do it with a clear conscience.
+Hitting balls off a boat or the beach into a lake or ocean is great fun, and with the Ecobioball, you can now do it with a clear conscience.
 They are more expensive, but you can save a few bucks and bulk-buy the 200 pack.

 Pros & Cons